MAGAZINE · INTERVIEW

 Valérie Chomarat

-1. Could you tell us about how your journey started?
+Could you tell us about how your journey started?
 What led you to interior design?

 I grew up in a house in the middle of the forest in Ardeche, middle of France.
-Living with nature, my mother was passionate about landscape design and our house was deeply influenced by traditional Japanese architecture.
+Living with nature, my mother was passionate about landscape design, and our house was deeply influenced by traditional Japanese architecture.

-2. Would you say that there has been a defining moment in your career?
-Could you tell us about it?
+Do you think there has been a defining moment in your career?

-3. What is your signature approach to design?
+What is your signature approach to design?
 What is the thing that makes all the different residential, yacht and object design projects Valerie Chomarat according to you?

 Exploring our relationship with the surrounding nature and landscape is fundamental in all my projects.
 Perspectives, materials, shadows, and light are my tools to create harmony and calm in a mountain house, or a small day boat, or to design the perfect candle holder that will light our diners.

-4. We see that in almost every project, you skillfully integrate the architecture and environment in your design.
+We see that in almost every project, you skillfully integrate the architecture and environment in your design.
 Could you talk more about this and how this process influences you?

 The interior is the continuity of the exterior and nature: I always try to reduce the edge visually and in its materiality.
 Materials and colors in my project always come from the surrounding context and nature.

-5. How do you achieve creating a harmonious story in your projects?
+How do you achieve creating a harmonious story in your projects?

-Timeless interiors come from the choice of materials and designs, the selection between antiques, vintage, and contemporary furniture is very important to create harmony.
+Timeless interiors come from the choice of materials and designs; the selection between antiques, vintage, and contemporary furniture is very important to create harmony.
 The art selection is also essential for the story.

-6. How would you describe your creative process?
+How would you describe your creative process?
 How do you get inspired?

-Finally drawing with pencil perspectives is essential to get the proportions, the lines, and shapes and to understand how the natural light will enter a space or touch a shape…
+Finally, drawing with pencil perspectives is essential to get the proportions, the lines, and shapes, and to understand how the natural light will enter a space or touch a shape…

-7. Who are your inspirations from the contemporary design and art world?
+Who are your inspirations from the contemporary design and art world?

-8. What is your favorite/indispensable object of design?
+What is your favorite/indispensable object of design?

-My favorite object of design is the candle holder, I collect them and I have designed a series for When Objects Work.
+My favorite object of design is the candle holder; I collect them, and I have designed a series for When Objects Work.

-9. What do you think is the deciding factor in a successful design project?
+What do you think is the deciding factor in a successful design project?

 Humility.

-11. What was one of the hardest-learned lessons in your practice?
+What was one of the hardest learned lessons in your journey?

-Sometime our temporality to create does not match the temporality of the demand.
+Sometimes our temporality to create does not match the temporality of the demand.

-12. What advice could you give to beginning artists who would like to create sculptural design works?
+What advice could you give to beginning artists who would like to create sculptural design works?

 This is why the advice I would give to beginning artists is to use all the time they have for the creation process and not go too fast….

-13. Do you have any books/programs/podcasts to recommend to our readers?
+Are there any books/podcasts you would like to recommend to our readers?

 Letters to a Young Poet – Maria Rilke